A Poisson Formula for the Wave Propagator on Schwarzschild-de Sitter Backgrounds: Analysis of incoming and outgoing solutions

 for all $\lambda \in \C$.
 Moreover, if $u_\pm(x,\lambda)$ are outgoing solutions, as constructed in Proposition \ref{prop:existenceofoutgoing}, then the poles of the resolvent are the $\lambda \in \C$ such that $W[u_+,u_-](\lambda)=0$ (defined in \eqref{eq:wronk}), which are notably independent of $x$. \end{prop} \begin{proof} If $f \in L^2(\R)$ and $\Im \lambda \gg 1$, then using the variation of parameters formula, a solution to

 can be written as

 where:

 Here, $u_\pm$ are solutions to $ (D_x^2 + V(x) - \lambda^2 ) u_\pm =0 $ as constructed in Proposition \ref{prop:existenceofoutgoing}, and $H(x)$ is the Heaviside function.
 By \Cref{prop:Wronskian}, the Wronskian for $u_{\pm}$ is not identically zero.
-Moreover, because the Wronskian is entire in $\lambda$, it follows that the resolvent can be extended to a meromorphic function of $\lambda$ (with poles where the Wronskian is zero). \end{proof}
+Moreover, because the Wronskian is entire in $\lambda$, it follows that the resolvent can be extended to a meromorphic function of $\lambda$. {Because $u_\pm$ do not identically vanish for all $\lambda$, the poles of $R_V(\lambda)$ are exactly where the Wronskian is zero.} \end{proof}